Linda Dayan Frimer - Luminous: An Artist's Story As a Guide to Radical Creativity

 Alicia and Robert Friedman

-Jeri Jo and William Halprin
+Jeri Jo Halprin

 Connie Jacobson